sonalisrisivani/Firebase_Db_connection/README.md

+###4.
 Copy that snippet and paste in the html file

+###5.
 After Creating project , Create Database -> Firebase project -> build -> Firestore database -> Create database -> Enter Location -> Test mode -> Next -> Done.

+###6.
 Start collections -> Document ID -> auto generate -> You can create as many collections as you want(I created a collection called login) ->  set columns/attributes for each of the collections with their respective DataTypes (I made 2 fields in the login collection , user_name : String and password : String)

+## Features

+-**User Registration**: users can reg by providing username and pw,it checks if it is already existed and if it don't , data will be sent to database
+-**User Login**: users can login with their registered credentials , we perform fetching operation from db and ceck , if details matches, then alert box will display that logged in successfully.
+-**Firebase Integration**: uses firebase firestore for storing and validating user credentials

+## Technologies Used

+- **HTML**: Structure of the web page.
+- **CSS**: Styling the web page.
+- **JavaScript**: Handling form submissions and Firebase interactions.
+- **Firebase**: Used for database management and authentication.

+## Database Format

+-**Project name**: demo
+-**Collection name**: login
+-**Fields and their Datatypes**:
+   1. user_name (String)
+   2. password (String)